CanCLID/jyutping.org/content/en/blog/scheme.md

 Cantonese uses Chinese characters (a.k.a.
 Han characters, or Sinogram) as its writing system.
 However, Chinese characters are logographic, not phonographic.
 So we need a phonographic transcription system to represent the sounds of Cantonese.
 Such a system is called a romanization system.
 Therefore, the first priority of a romanization system is to accurately transcribe the phonology, or the sound system of a language.
 Additionally, in our 21th century Internet era, romanization systems are also useful in making input methods(IME) and other digitization tools.
 Starting from these utility concerns, we can summarize a set of principles and criteria for designing a romanization system.
 We will dive into these principles, examine some extant Cantonese romanization systems accordingly, and explain why Jyutping should be our choice.

-### Principle #1："One symbol to one phoneme" correspondence
+### Principle #1："One symbol to one phoneme mapping"

-To accurately represent the phonology of a language, a Romanization system should strictly follow the **one symbol maps to one phoneme** rule.
-If one symbol can map to multiple phonemes, or one phoneme can be represented by multiple symbols in a romanization system, then we can say that this system is inconsistent, unable to represent the phonology both accurately and concisely.
+To accurately represent the phonology of a language, a Romanization system should strictly follow the rule: **one symbol always maps to only one phoneme and vice versa**.
+If one symbol can map to multiple phonemes, or one phoneme can be represented by multiple symbols in a romanization system, we can say that this system is inconsistent, unable to represent the phonology both accurately and concisely.

 One familiar example is the Mandarin Pinyin.
 In Pinyin, letter e is a phonemic transcription.
-It is pronounced /ɤ/ when preceded by initials g, k, h, while pronounced /e/ in the final ie, However, in Pinyin, initials j q x are phonetic transcriptions.
-They share the same phonemes with g k h, which means, Pinyin transcribes sounds both phonemically and phonetically.
+It is pronounced /ɤ/ when preceded by initials g, k, h, and pronounced /e/ in the final ie, However, in Pinyin, initials j q x are phonetic transcriptions.
+They share the same phonemes with g k h, which means, the same phonemes can be represented by either g k h or j q x.
+Pinyin transcribes sounds both phonemically and phonetically.
 This introduces inconsistency and violates our first principle.

-Principle #1 also implies another rule of thumb: the sound that a symbol represents **should not depend on that symbol's environment** (the symbols that precede and follow it).
+Principle #1 also implies another rule of thumb: the sound that a symbol represents **should not depend on that symbol's environment** (the symbol that precedes it and the one that follows it).
 One good example is the Yale romanization for Cantonese.
-In Yale, the letter a can represent two vowel phonemes, /a/ and /ɐ/.
+In Yale, the letter _a_ can represent two vowel phonemes, /a/ and /ɐ/.
 The table below shows the Yale romanizations for three characters 花 翻 分.
 We can see that in open syllable (syllables that don't end with consonants) characters, which is the character 花 in this case, letter a represents the vowel /a/.
-While in closed syllable characters, it stands for another vowel phoneme /ɐ/ (分 in the table).
-This is what we call "one symbol a maps to two phonemes /a/ and /ɐ/".
-Similarly, 花 and 翻 share a same vowel /a/, but in 花 it is transcribed as fa while in 翻 it is faan, which is "one phoneme /a/ can be represented by two symbols aa and a".
+While in closed syllable characters, it represents another vowel phoneme /ɐ/ (分 in the table).
+This is what we call "one symbol _a_ maps to two phonemes /a/ and /ɐ/".
+Similarly, 花 and 翻 share the same vowel /a/, but in 花 it is transcribed as _fa_ while in 翻 it is _faan_, which is "one phoneme /a/ can be represented by two symbols _aa_ and _a_".

-拼音方案要清晰準確兼簡潔噉表示音位系統，就需要遵循「一個符號對應一個音位」原則。即係話，如果出現咗「一個符號可以代表多個音位」或者「一個音位可以用唔同符號轉寫」，噉我哋就可以話呢個拼音方案係混亂唔一致嘅，無法準確簡潔噉表達呢門語言嘅音位系統。

-一個最熟悉嘅反例就係我哋嘅普通話拼音（《漢語拼音方案》）。例如佢嘅字母 e 係一個音位轉寫，當跟喺 g k h 後面例如「哥」「科」「呵」個陣佢嘅發音係 /ɤ/，而喺韻母 ie 入邊例如「些」字佢嘅發音係 /e/。但係普拼方案嘅聲母 j q x 又係音值寫，因爲佢哋同 g k h 係同一個音位。即係話普通話拼音方案一時用音值轉寫一時用音位轉寫，而唔係一致轉寫音位，呢個就違背咗我哋嘅原則。

-呢條原則仲有另一層意思，就係一個符號具體表示咩發音，**唔應該依賴佢嘅環境**（即係左右兩邊嘅符號）嚟確定。就例如耶魯拼音入邊，字母 a 既可以表示長 a，又可以表示短 a。下邊嘅表格係耶魯拼音對三隻字「花」「翻」「分」嘅拼法。我哋可以睇到佢喺開音節（冇鼻音或者入聲韻尾）個陣 a 代表 /a/，閉音節（有鼻音或者入聲韻尾）個陣代表 /ɐ/，呢個就係「一個符號 a 代表 /a/ 同 /ɐ/兩個音位」嘞。同樣嘅，「花」同「翻」嘅元音都係 /a/，但係佢一個拼成 fa 一個拼成 faan，即係「一個 /a/ 音位用 a 同 aa 兩個符號嚟表示」。

 | 花 /a/ {{< audio id="faa1" >}} | 翻 /a/ {{< audio id="faan1" >}} | 分 /ɐ/ {{< audio id="fan1" >}} |
 | ------------------------------ | ------------------------------- | ------------------------------ |